AzeezDa/Planets/README.md

 ### Windows
+If you are using Visual Studio, it should be able to build the project automatically when this project is opened for the first time in Visual Studio.
+(Tested with Visual Studio 2022 with the Visual C++ package installed)

 If you are using WSL, you can follow the Linux steps above.
 If no window pops up at step 3 then you should make sure that you have installed XLaunch or similar.